-This search engine currently features 233,942 records from 79 different data sources, covering everything from birth, death, marriage and divorce records to phonebooks, school and landowner records, all from the former Austro-Hungarian province of Galicia, which today is part of eastern Poland and western Ukraine.
-Although Gesher Galicia's focus is researching Jewish roots in this region, the diverse community sources of information in this database also contain names that span all the ethnic and religious groups who lived in the area, so not everyone listed in this database will necessarily be Jewish.
+This search engine currently features 625,763 records from 552 different data sources from the former Habsburg province of Galicia, today part of southeastern Poland and western Ukraine.
+The main focus is on Jewish roots in the area, though there are also some records in the database with names from other ethnic and religious groups that lived in the region.

 - All fields are optional.
 You can search by given name, by surname, or a combination of both.
-You can also limit your search results to a specific geographic area.
-And you can choose to sort your results by different criteria, if you like.
+You can also search by house number and/or town name.
+You can limit your search results to a specific geographic area.
+And you can choose to sort your results by record addition date or by other criteria, if you like.

 - Expand and contract your records.
 Click on the blue plus sign next to each of your search results to show all of the information about a given record, not just the primary names associated with it.

 - Enable "fuzzy" searches to find more matches.
 Tick the box labeled "Enable 'fuzzy' searching" to use "fuzzy" searching to help find records with name and other word synonyms and misspellings, i.e. "Dawid" will match "David" and "Joesph" will match "Joseph."
 Note that fuzzy searches cannot be performed at the same time as phonetic surname searches.

 - Use facets to narrow your search results.
 You can click on the links in the sidebar to focus your search on a particular "facet", or sub-set of your search results, such as record type, town, year, etc. The facets will also help give you an overview of all information associated with your search, such as the other surnames commonly attached to the surname you queried, the towns often associated with the surname, etc.